Preorientations of the derived motivic multiplicative group: Abstract

 \section{Abstract}

-We provide a proof in the language of model categories and symmetric spectra of Lurie's theorem that topological complex $K$-theory represents orientations of the derived multiplicative group.
+We establish several new model structures and Quillen adjunctions both in the classical and in the motivic case for algebras over operads and for modules over strictly commutative ring spectra.
+As an application, we provide a proof in the language of model categories and symmetric spectra of Lurie's theorem that topological complex $K$-theory represents orientations of the derived multiplicative group.
 Then we generalize this result to the motivic situation.
-Along the way, a number of useful model structures and Quillen adjunctions both in the classical and in the motivic case are established.
+The appendix contains an erratum concerning this last point.
+(AMS subject classification: Primary 55U35, Secondary 18D10, 19D06, 55P48.)